Information for Parents

 Home > About Epilepsy > Living with Epilepsy > Information for Parents

-Having a Child with Epilepsy
+Having a child with epilepsy

 When your child is diagnosed with epilepsy, it can be a shock and you may experience a range of emotions.
 Be sure to discuss with your child’s doctor about their epilepsy type so you can start the learning process about how to help your child.